FREQUENTLY ASKED QUESTIONS

 Q – Is there a cost to participate in the Board-Ready Bootcamp?

 A – Yes.
 While “for-profit” board bootcamps have a ‘profit motive’ and might charge $5-10K+ for a similar program, our goal is to build a large alumni pool so that the ‘lack of available candidates’ is no longer cited as a constraint to board diversity.
-Consequently, with the support of our underwriters, we are able to offer the bootcamp for just $1500 and are building the capacity to accept a broad cohort.
+Consequently, with the support of our underwriters, we are able to offer the bootcamp for just $1500 for members ($2500 for non-members) and are building the capacity to accept a broad cohort.
 We are also working with our underwriters to provide scholarship support to qualified candidates where needed.

 Q – Who typically pays for the bootcamp?